 - Action 77: Foster EU-wide standards, interoperability testing and certification of eHealth

 An Agenda for new skills and jobs

 The Agenda for New Skills and Jobs will help to highlight the economic role of mental health and the health of the workforce.
 This should result in improved working conditions and workplaces that prioritise the health and well-being of their employees, thus reducing health inequalities, workforce shortages and absenteeism.
 The EU is also supporting research into the growing incidence of mental illnesses in the work place.

-A large-scale review of health-in-the-workplace legislation is also underway, and should be completed by 2014:
+A large-scale review of health-in-the-workplace legislation is also underway:

-- Currently under review: legislation on working time and the posting of workers
+- Legislation on working time and the posting of workers

 - Future priorities: review of directives dealing with: